When most people think of calling it quits on a career, they immediately think of a move to Florida.

 But not not everyone wants to spend their golden years in Florida; some of us want to stay close to friends and family and within the great state of Oklahoma.

 Where exactly in Oklahoma is the best place to retire?
 Well, there’s only one place to go for the answer — data — which returns Miami as the best place to hang up your cleats.

 To that end, we have tried to identify the places in Oklahoma that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Miami don’t mind us spreading the word.

-To create our list of the best places in Oklahoma to retire, we first used Census data to find all places in the Sooner State with a population of at least 5,000 that aren’t townships.
+To create our list of the best places in Oklahoma to retire, we first used Census data to find all places in the Sooner State — 728 cities and towns.

 - Low cost of living as measured by rent

 - Things to do (Museums, Colleges, and Libraries in town)

 - Distance to the closest international airport

 We then ranked each of these places for each criteria from one to 37, with the lowest number being the best.